Final Fantasy VI

 Though some think life began with Final Fantasy VII, much of its genius was taken from (or is eclipsed by) its predecessor.
 Final Fantasy VI is highly regarded among those who've played it as the pinnacle of the Final Fantasy series, and one of the greatest RPGs ever made.

-FFVI (released as Final Fantasy III on the American Super NES) represents not only a glorious fusion of story and gameplay, but the quirky innovation that many Final Fantasies have come to be known for.
+FFVI (as it was known on Super Famicom, but was released as Final Fantasy III on the American Super NES, then eventually title-corrected in 1999 as part of Final Fantasy Anthology) represents not only a glorious fusion of story and gameplay, but the quirky innovation that many Final Fantasies have come to be known for.
 FFVI has done things that modern RPGs still have yet to replicate.

 Once, there was great magic, and the world prospered under its power; but there came magic wars, and the world was sundered, and nearly destroyed.
 Ages later, technology was rebuilt, and people lived well once more - but magic was a lost art.
 The megalomaniacal Empire, under the rule of the Emperor Gestahl and the command of Kefka, seeks to unlock this ancient power, and what begins as an attempt to overthrow the empire turns into a quest to save the world.
 FFVI has some of the greatest storytelling ever seen: almost every character has an interesting background, and their personalities shine throughout the game's epic twists and turns.